EXPWorlds/Godot-Dialog-System/README.md

 ##### func has_slot(did: int, nid : int, slot : int) -> bool:

 ##### func read(story : Resource):
 >Sets the story resource read by the Story Reader object.
 Story Readers can only use baked stories.
 Reading a second baked story will simply replace the first one.
-Your project is responsible for loading story files into memory and creating instances
+Your project is responsible for loading story files into memory.

 ---
 #### Change Log
+##### 2020-04-24:
+- Incremented to v1.2.0
+- Dialog records can be given an optional record name to associate with its DID.
+- Dialog records can be searched via the record name.
-##### 2010-03-07:
+##### 2020-03-07:
 - Incrimented to v1.1.0
 - Added CSV Import/Export to support easy Localization and Text Translation.
 - Groups are now Tags.
 - Collapsed StoryEditor options into a "Story" dropdown menu.